31 Influential Instances

 We have not talked about this topic in this chapter, but influence functions via derivatives can also be used to create adversarial training data.
 These are instances that are manipulated in such a way that the model cannot predict certain test instances correctly when the model is trained on those manipulated instances.
 The difference to the methods in the Adversarial Examples chapter is that the attack takes place during training time, also known as poisoning attacks.
 If you are interested, read the paper by Koh and Liang (2017).

 For deletion diagnostics and influence functions, we considered the difference in the prediction and for the influence function the increase of the loss.
-But, really, the approach is generalizable to any question of the form: “What happens to … when we delete or upweight instance z?”, where you can fill “…” with any function of your model of your desire.
+But, really, the approach is generalizable to any question of the form: “What happens to … when we delete or upweight instance \(\mathbf{z}\)?”, where you can fill “…” with any function of your model of your desire.
 You can analyze how much a training instance influences the overall loss of the model.
 You can analyze how much a training instance influences the feature importance.
 You can analyze how much a training instance influences which feature is selected for the first split when training a decision tree.

 Deletion diagnostics are very expensive to calculate because they require retraining.
 But history has shown that computer resources are constantly increasing.
 A calculation that 20 years ago was unthinkable in terms of resources can easily be performed with your smartphone.
 You can train models with thousands of training instances and hundreds of parameters on a laptop in seconds/minutes.
-It is therefore not a big leap to assume that deletion diagnostics will work without problems even with large neural networks in 10 years.
+It’s therefore not a big leap to assume that deletion diagnostics will work without problems even with large neural networks in 10 years.

-Influence functions are a good alternative to deletion diagnostics, but only for models with a 2nd order diffentiable loss function with respect to its parameters, such as neural networks.
-They do not work for tree-based methods like random forests, boosted trees or decision trees.
+Influence functions are a good alternative to deletion diagnostics, but only for models with a 2nd order differentiable loss function with respect to its parameters, such as neural networks.
+They do not work for tree-based methods like random forests, boosted trees, or decision trees.
 Even if you have models with parameters and a loss function, the loss may not be differentiable.
-But for the last problem, there is a trick: Use a differentiable loss as substitute for calculating the influence when, for example, the underlying model uses the Hinge loss instead of some differentiable loss.
+But for the last problem, there is a trick: Use a differentiable loss as a substitute for calculating the influence when, for example, the underlying model uses the Hinge loss instead of some differentiable loss.
 The loss is replaced by a smoothed version of the problematic loss for the influence functions, but the model can still be trained with the non-smooth loss.

 Influence functions are only approximate, because the approach forms a quadratic expansion around the parameters.
-The approximation can be wrong and the influence of an instance is actually higher or lower when removed.
+The approximation can be wrong, and the influence of an instance is actually higher or lower when removed.
 Koh and Liang (2017) showed for some examples that the influence calculated by the influence function was close to the influence measure obtained when the model was actually retrained after the instance was deleted.
 But there is no guarantee that the approximation will always be so close.

-10.5.5 Software and Alternatives
+Software and Alternatives

 Deletion diagnostics are very simple to implement.
-Take a look at the code I wrote for the examples in this chapter.